bootlin/training-materials/slides/security-userland/security-userland.typ

 === SELinux Multi-Level and Multi-Category Security
 <selinux-multi-level-and-multi-category-security>

-- Context #emph[range] can be composed by two parts:
+- Context _range_ can be composed by two parts:

   - The sensitivity level, as an integer

-    - Order is defined by the #emph[dominance], s0 is generally the lowest
+    - Order is defined by the _dominance_, s0 is generally the lowest

     - For MCS, only one level is used: typically s0